Featured Image Above by Megan Asche

-Current faculty that are located at the WSU Puyallup Research and Extension Center are Catherine Daniels and John D. Stark.
+Current faculty that are located at the WSU Puyallup Research and Extension Center are Todd Murray and John D. Stark.

 A focal point for the University, the U.S. Department of Agriculture – Agricultural Research Service (USDA-ARS), and the Washington State Department of Agriculture (WSDA) research, extension, and certification programs that address the concerns of irrigated agriculture.
 The primary areas of research at IAREC include: technology-intensive agriculture; biologically intensive and organic agriculture; perennial horticultural production including selected plant breeding programs; irrigated cropping and animal systems; plant protection from diseases and pests; disease forecasting; viticulture and enology; and bioproducts and biofuels.

 Currently located at the WSU Prosser Irrigated Agriculture Research and Extension Center are David G. James and Douglas Walsh.